codycarter1763/Arcade-Table-Restoration/README.md

 Other alternatives include [FastLED](https://fastled.io/). , but for my project, NeoPixel worked just fine.

 ## Web UI to Change RGB Presets
 Since the ESP32 has onboard WiFi and Bluetooth capabilities, I decided to create an HTML web page from scratch and have it displayed to your device when you want to change what preset will display on the RGB strip when the physical buttons are pushed.
+The HTML webpage also displays what presets were set on a previous gaming session and will display it on its respective button.

 I gave the UI a retro Pacman theme with custom fonts and animations for a truly unique project.
 I used pico.css framework for customzied widgets and menu animations and this link [here](https://codepen.io/cobra_winfrey/pen/pLKevR) for the basis of the Pacman animation.

 Keep in mind the UI is not laggy in real life, I just used a gif for the repository.
 ![Recording 2025-07-03 131957](https://github.com/user-attachments/assets/2e48048f-a456-48af-8825-bf7015630cec)